Holy Himalaya Eco Trek

 6 hours

-Today, we start a relaxed hiking journey to Manbu.
-The trail offers a perfect start to our trek, with plenty of picturesque villages, friendly locals, and scenic waterfalls and streams.
-Our path begins with a gentle ascent to Majhuwa village, then levels out as we traverse the slopes of Ganga Jamuna, where a prominent white stupa stands tall.
-Passing through villages inhabited by Brahmin, Chhetri, and Tamang communities, we finally reach Manbu, a Gurung village.
-Throughout the trek, we'll be treated to stunning valley views and glimpses of the majestic Baudha Himal in the distant Manaslu range.
+From today, we will start having gentle hiking towards Manbu, the ideal beginning of the trek, with plenty of picturesque villages, friendly locals, and scenic waterfalls and streams.
+Our walk today begins with a soft ascent to Majhuwa village, followed by contouring the slopes of Ganga Jamuna, where a striking white stupa stands upright.
+The trail passes through villages inhabited by Brahmin, Chhetri, and Tamang communities before it finally reaches Manbu, a Gurung village.
+During the entire trek, we can enjoy views of the valley and the far distant Baudha Himal in the Manaslu range.

 6